School of Kinesiology and Nutrition

 To become a Registered Dietitian (RD), you must earn a bachelor’s degree from an accredited university or complete requirements for an accredited dietetics program (resulting in a DPD verification statement); complete an ACEND-accredited post-baccalaureate dietetic internship (including a minimum of 1200 hours of supervised practice); and pass the commission on Dietetic Registration (CDR) credentialing exam for registered dietitians.
 Licensure for the RD may also be required depending on the state of practice.
 Those seeking to become employed as a registered dietitian should check state regulations prior to beginning practice.

 Didactic Program Mission and Goals

-The mission of the Didactic Program in Dietetics is to prepare students for careers as dietetics professionals who will enhance the quality of life for individuals, groups, families, organizations, and communities in the state, region, and nation.
-The Didactic Program provides the knowledge, skills, and values required for successful entry into a supervised practice program, graduate school, or the job market.
+The mission of the Didactic Program in Dietetics at The University of Southern Mississippi is to prepare students for careers as dietetics professionals who will enhance the quality of life for individuals, groups, families, organizations, and communities in the state, region, and nation.
+The Didactic Program provides the knowledge, skills, and values required for successful entry into a supervised practice program that leads to the eligibility for the CDR-credentialing exam to become a registered dietitian, graduate school, or the job market.

 PROGRAM GOAL 1

 Program graduates will have the knowledge, skills, and values for entrance into a supervised practice program and post-graduate education.

 75% of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation.

 75% of program graduates who apply to a supervised practice program are admitted within 12 months of graduation.